-Although the concept of this hairline advancement surgery is not revolutionary, the sophistication of it is really a modern development
+Although the concept of this hairline advancement surgery is not revolutionary, the sophistication of it is really a modern development.

-Lowering the hairline, as we do in forehead reduction, stretches the scalp and the hairs actually have to thin out to an imperceptible degree.
+There is a lot of discussion as to what changes occur in the hair after the scalp is stretched and the hairline is lowered.
+Lowering the hairline, as is done in forehead reduction, stretches the scalp and the hairs actually have to thin out to an imperceptible degree.
 The same thinning occurs in hair transplantation.
-We do not give anybody more hair.
-We take care from one place and put into another.
+The procedure does not give anybody more hair.
+Hair is taken from one place and put into another.

 With the hairline lowering operation, however, the change is very subtle and is distributed throughout the scalp rather than having the thinning just in the back.
 And, the resulting hair density in the front of the scalp is much greater than with hair transplants.
 There appears to be many concerns about this especially when the discussion of “shock loss” enters the picture.
 As an aside, shock loss occurs with almost any scalp surgery, especially with follicular unit hair transplantation.

 By standard definition, however, “shock loss” means that there will be recovery of hair growth starting in three months and being completed by 9 to 12 months to where hair is again long enough to be incorporated into hair styling.
 Significant shock loss occurs in less than 2% of patients having hair transplants or hairline lowering.

 All hair restoration surgeries will microscopically thin the scalp hair.
 The hairline lowering operation is no exception; however, the thinning is distributed throughout the top and back of the scalp, so it is imperceptible.

-Our initial impressions have been that the whole scalp is stretched about 10- 20% and therefore, the density goes down between 10% and 20% on the top and back.
+Initial impressions have been that the whole scalp is stretched about 10- 20% and therefore, the density goes down between 10% and 20% on the top and back.

-Therefore, if you have 100 follicular units/cm2 (as many women do), the hair density would become about 85 follicular units/cm2 after a 3cm hairline advancement.
+Therefore, if someone has 100 follicular units/cm2 (as many women do), the hair density would become about 85 follicular units/cm2 after a 3cm hairline advancement.
 This difference would be imperceptible to the naked eye.
 Other hair restoration procedures such as follicular unit grafting by FUT, strip harvesting or FUE thin the hair similarly, but the recipient area rarely cannot get that degree of density unless multiple procedures are used.

-Since 1986 I have been a co-director of a Facial Plastic Surgery fellowship.
-A number of my past fellows have considerable knowledge and experience with my personal approach and technique to this surgery.
-Amongst them is Dr. Jason Dudas of San Francisco who is a plastic surgeon in The Pacific Plastic Surgery Group that is acquiring my practice.
-Dr Dudas has worked with me on over 100 hairline lowering cases going back to 2012.
+Dr. Kabaker has been a co-director of a Facial Plastic Surgery fellowship since 1986.
+A number of his past fellows have considerable knowledge and experience with his personal approach and technique to this surgery.
+Amongst them is Dr. Jason Dudas of San Francisco.
+Dr. Dudas, who is a plastic surgeon in The Pacific Plastic Surgery Group, will be acquiring the practice.
+Dr. Dudas’ specialty is hair restoration, and he trained directly under Dr. Kabaker.
+Dr. Dudas has worked with Dr. Miranda on over 100 hairline lowering cases going back to 2012.